 2. Reframe your resume for your new country:

 This may sound obvious, but did you know that the way we present ourselves in a resume can change from one country to the other?

 For example, while some countries prefer resumes with photos and age, in others with more rigid discrimination laws this is not something you should include.

 You expert will be able to give you some advice to polish your CV according to your destination.

 3. Use your college/university resources:

-Many campuses offer career services.
+Many campuses offer career services for international students.
 Have a meeting with your coach to get advice on companies potentially interested in people with your profile, how to improve your resume to make it more appealing and to get informed about their career fairs or the recruitment agencies nearby.

 4. Boost your employability:

 Many companies will ask for professional references, however, they are not willing to call companies overseas.
-Finding a job as a volunteer or intern will help you get some hands-on experience in the field you’re interested and can also lead to a local recommendation letter.
+Finding a job as a volunteer or intern will help international students get some hands-on experience in the field they’re interested and can also lead to a local recommendation letter.

 5. Attend events and grow your network: